ibauk/alys/readme.md

 ## SIGNING-IN (START)
 Riders are registered online via Wufoo forms but on arrival at Squires they are signed in by staff who will check and confirm their details, make any amendments necessary and take charge of any cash or cheques handed in and record details of payments made directly to RBL bank accounts or via JustGiving.com.
 Pre-ordered t-shirts and patches are collected as part of this process.

+The list of riders shown at sign-in includes only those with a status of Registered or Withdrawn.
+The full list is always available via [administration][Edit any entrant].
+The list is always shown in order of last name, first name.

 ## CHECK-OUT (START)
 The check-out process involves capturing odo readings and thereby changing a rider's status to 'riding'.